nimrossum/research-project/docs/main.typ

   listing-index: (enabled: true),
 )

-= Introduction
+= Introduction <sec:introduction>

 Software engineering has consistently explored metrics to measure and compare the complexity and evolution of software systems.
-Number of issues closed, number of pull requests merged, lines of code changed.
-Among these, Lines of Code Changed (LoCC) has become a commonly used measure, providing insights into developer productivity and team velocity.
-However, as this paper will show, LoCC has limitations that needs to be considered when interpreting its results.
+Being able to quantify the impact of code changes in software systems is central to understanding software evolution, team productivity, and system complexity.
+There are many ways to quantify the impact of code changes, such as number of issues closed, number of pull requests merged, number of commits, lines of code changed.
+Among these, _Lines of code changed_ (LoCC) @Sourceli1:online is one of the most widely used distance metrics in the software industry @nguyen2007sloc.
+It is often used as a measure of software complexity, maintainability, and productivity.

+While LoCC is simple to compute and interpret, it suffers from several key drawbacks (formatting ambiguity, rename-detection pitfalls, automation-driven spikes, and time bias) that can mislead when analyzing of developer effort and project activity.
 In this paper, we will explore the shortcomings of LoCC and propose an alternative metric: Compression Distance (CD), derived from lossless compression algorithms with large search windows.
 By measuring the compressibility of changes between software revisions, CD offers a novel perspective on software evolution, addressing many of the shortcomings inherent in LoCC.

-This work proposes an alternative approach: Compression Distance (CD), a metric derived from lossless compression algorithms such as ZStandard (zstd) with large search windows.
-By measuring the compressibility of changes between software revisions, CD offers a novel perspective on software evolution, addressing many of the shortcomings inherent in LoCC.
-This paper explores the theoretical underpinnings of CD, its practical implementation, and its potential to complement or even replace traditional metrics in certain contexts.

 Through a series of experiments, we evaluate the effectiveness of CD in quantifying code complexity, distinguishing between commit types, and mitigating biases present in LoCC.

-// TODO What does the results show?
+*TODO: What does the results show?*

-// The results suggest that CD provides a more nuanced and robust measure of software evolution, paving the way for its adoption in both academic research and industry practice.
+The results suggest that CD provides ...
+// a more nuanced and robust measure of software evolution, paving the way for its adoption in both academic research and industry practice.

-// TODO: Introduce compression distance, zstd, talk about search window size of zstd
+== 1.2 Research Questions
+This paper investigates three research questions (RQs):

-RQ1 *Is the compression distance using zstd a more representative metric for quantifying the complexity of a version controlled software repository than lines of code changed?*
+- RQ1: Is the compression distance a more representative metric for quantifying the complexity of a version-controlled software repository than Lines of Code Changed?

-RQ2 *To what extent does compression distance using zstd discriminate between manual or semi-automatic commit types (e.g. such as bugfix, feature, refactoring, documentation and style)?*
+- RQ2: To what extent does compression distance discriminate between manual or semi-automatic commit types (e.g., bugfix, feature, refactoring, documentation, style)?

-RQ3 *Does the compression distance using zstd suffer from the same limitations as lines of code changed in quantifying the contributions of developers?*
+- RQ3: Does compression distance suffer from the same limitations as LoCC in quantifying the contributions of developers?

+== 1.3 Contributions & Paper Organization
+We make the following contributions:
+- We define Compression Distance (CD), a distance metric based on lossless compression, and derive its per-commit delta (ΔCD).
+- We implement CD computation as API endpoints in the Git Truck analysis tool, leveraging ZStandard with a 2 MB search window.
+- We empirically evaluate CD on three projects (Git Truck, Commitizen, Twooter), showing strong correlation with LoCC, improved discrimination of commit types, and distinct author-level insights.

+The remainder of the paper is organized as follows. @sec:background reviews LoCC and its limitations. @sec:approach presents our proposed CD metric and its theoretical foundation. @sec:methodology details the methodology: data collection, metric computation, commit classification, and statistical analyses. @sec:results reports results for RQ1-RQ3. @sec:discussion discusses implications, practical considerations, and limitations.
+Finally, Section 7 concludes and outlines directions for future work.

+= Background & Related Work <sec:background>

-=  Information distance and Similarity Distance Metrics in Software Engineering
+== Information distance and Similarity Distance Metrics in Software Engineering

-In the field of information theory, the concept of _information distance_ is used to quantify the similarity between two objects (TODO:REF).
+// - Why measuring software-change distance matters; common use of LoCC In the field of information theory, the concept of _information distance_ is used to quantify the similarity between two objects (TODO:REF).
 This is done by measuring the amount of information needed to transform one object into another.
 The most common way to measure this distance is by using a _distance metric_, which is a function that quantifies the difference between two objects.

-While there exists no perfect such metric, we can approximate the information distance between two objects using various practical techniques.
+While there exists no perfect such metric, we can approximate the information distance between two objects using various practical techniques such as diffing and compression algorithms, as we will explore in this paper.

-= Lines of Code Changed as a measure of information distance
+=== Lines of Code Changed as a measure of information distance

-_Lines of code_ (LoC) @Sourceli1:online is one of the most widely used distance metrics in the software industry @nguyen2007sloc.
-It is often used as a measure of software complexity, maintainability, and productivity.

 Since many projects employ version control systems, such as Git (TODO: Ref to Git), for keeping track of changes, we can track the _Lines of code changed_ (LoCC) over time using diffing algorithms.
 The LoCC metric is typically defined as the number of lines added and removed in a commit.
 (TODO: source?).
 This provides a measure of the information distance between revisions of a software system.
 Git includes this functionality by default (TODO: Ref numstat).

 This is a commonly used technique used to detect activity in software systems over time @goeminne2013analyzing.
 It can be used to assess team velocity, developer productivity and more.
 These metrics can be automatically obtained via version control systems using tools like Git Truck@hojelse2022git.
 LoCC is a useful metric for quantifying contributions or regions of interest in software systems over time and tools like Git Truck have shown the effectiveness in the analysis of software evolution @lungu2022can, @neyem2025exploring.

-= Shortcomings of LoCC
+=== Shortcomings of LoCC

 There are multiple problems when relying on LoCC as a sole metric of productivity.

-== First problem: Ambiguous LoCC definitions <loccDef>
+==== First problem: Ambiguous LoCC definitions <loccDef>

 Firstly, the term itself is ambiguous and subjective to the formatting of the code.
 One could say that line breaks are just an arbitrary formatting character.
 In reality, the program could have been written in a single line of code.